RAID 0 Data Recovery Services

 RAID 0 is the only common RAID level with zero fault tolerance.
 A single member failure makes the entire volume inaccessible because every file's data is distributed across all drives with no parity or mirror copy to fill gaps.

-Most data recovery labs declare RAID 0 arrays unrecoverable the moment any member drive stops responding.
-Rossmann Group recovers these arrays because we repair dead drives at the component level before imaging.
+Some data recovery labs declare RAID 0 arrays unrecoverable the moment any member drive stops responding.
+Rossmann Group handles these arrays by repairing failed members at the component level before imaging.

-• Head swaps are performed on a Purair VLF-48 laminar-flow bench with ULPA filtration achieving localized ISO 14644-1 Class 4 equivalent conditions, continuously monitored at 0.02 µm sensitivity.
+- Head swaps are performed in a 0.02 micron ULPA-filtered clean bench.
 Donor heads are sourced from matching model and firmware revision drives.
 After transplant, the drive is connected to PC-3000 imaging hardware for write-blocked cloning.

 Our RAID 0 Recovery Process